Major COVID-19 numbers in the Ottawa region today - ExBulletin

 Today’s Ottawa Update

-According to Ottawa Public Health (OPH), there are currently 32 Ottawa residents in a local hospital for COVID-19 treatment.
-Six more than the update on Tuesday, the highest since early June 2021.
+According to Ottawa Public Health (OPH), local hospitals currently have 35 Ottawa residents for active COVID-19 treatment.

-Four of COVID-19 remain in ICU.
-Those patients range in age from 30s to 80s.
+There are three COVID-19s in ICU, one less than the last update.
+Those patients range in age from 40s to 80s.

-These numbers do not include people who came to the hospital for other reasons and tested positive for COVID-19.
+These hospital numbers do not include those who have come to the hospital for other reasons and have been positive for the transfer of patients from COVID-19 or other medical units.

+Coronavirus levels in Ottawa wastewaterTest independent, as of Tuesday, after a few days of stability, it rose again.

 Case numbers surged to record levels in many places this winter — and as Omicron variants spread.
-Overwhelm and limit the test, The actual number of cases in Ottawa could be three to ten times higher, said medical officer Dr. Vera Etches on Tuesday.
+Overwhelm and limit the test, The actual number of cases in Ottawa could be three to ten times higher, said Dr. Vera Etches, a medical officer, on Tuesday.

-On Wednesday, OPH reported an additional 515 confirmed COVID-19 cases, with no further deaths.
+On Thursday, OPH reported an additional 1,231 confirmed COVID-19 cases and the death of a female in her twenties who had COVID.

 More than 35 percent of people taking the test are positive.
 The number has generally increased since the end of November.

-The 7-day rolling average of newly identified COVID-19 cases expressed per 100,000 inhabitants is over 600 despite these testing limits.
+The 7-day rolling average of newly identified COVID-19 cases per 100,000 inhabitants exceeds 650 despite these testing limits.

+90% of Ottawa’s eligible population has been vaccinated at least once, 83% have been vaccinated at least twice, and 35% have been vaccinated three times.
+Children under the age of 18 are very limited in eligibility for a third dose..
+The next OPH vaccine update will take place on Friday.

 The whole area

-In larger areas, there are more than 140 COVID-19 hospitalizations at noon ET and more than 23,000 known activity cases with limited testing.

-Quebec reports that 45 COVID-19 patients were hospitalized, well over 30 on Tuesday and returned to the levels last seen in May.
+The larger area has 153 COVID-19 hospitalizations and 26 ICU patients as of noon EST. Despite the test limits, there are over 24,000 known active cases.

-Renfrew County reported the fourth COVID-19 death in the past week, after reporting only 11 people throughout the rest of the pandemic.
+Renfrew County reported a fifth COVID death in eight days, after reporting only 11 people throughout the rest of the pandemic.

+Hastings Prince Edward reported three more COVID-19 patients at a local hospital, for a total of 19 patients.
+This includes three people in the intensive care unit.
+Two more residents have died in the area suffering from COVID-19.

-There are 18 COVID hospitalizations and 10 ICU patients in the Kingston area.
-These numbers have been stable for over a week after falling below local record levels.this is Wastewater level Last update It was a high price as of December 30th.
+There are 18 COVID hospitalizations and 9 ICU patients in the Kingston area.this is Wastewater level Last update It was a high price as of December 30th.

-Hastings Prince Edward reported that 16 local hospitals, including 3 in the intensive care unit, had fewer COVID-19 patients, as they did a week ago.

-14 COVID-19 hospitalizations and 5 ICU patients in Leeds, Glenville, and Lanark County are the most common CBC records dating back to the summer of 2020.
+The Leeds, Glenville, and Lanark counties have reported 13 regional COVID hospitalizations, four of which are in the intensive care unit.
+Each of them is less than Wednesday.

 Sources